GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/phpunit-packages/gato-graphql-for-wp/README.md

-# WPFaker PHPUnit tests for the GraphQL API for WordPress
+# WPFaker PHPUnit tests for the Gato GraphQL for WordPress

 <!--
 [![Build Status][ico-travis]][link-travis]